 - Second comes the insider reply by sob story, touting the disadvantaged background of the founder and writer in question that is designed to elicit pity and compassion from the critic, while making no reply as to the actual substance of the original criticisms.

 - Finally, the group paints the outside critic as a mean-spirited intellectual who uses his learning to impugn the character of the group’s writer and to assert his greater worth on fallacious grounds.

 The group could have chosen to defend themselves by affirming the value of the content of their writings, despite the obvious faults in that content’s expression.
-Instead, they chose to activate the wretched writ complex and falsely play on my empathy and compassion, two values affirmed in the very first of The Satanic Temple’s Seven Fundamental Tenets.
+Instead, they chose to activate the wretched writ complex and falsely play on my empathy and compassion, two values affirmed by many modern Satanists.
 Oh well: what can you do?